Daniel-Rud/tlGxE/README.md

 )
 #> Fitting Propensity model using Super Learner...
 #> Loading required namespace: glmnet
-#> Fitting tmle_GxE models...
+#> Iterating tlGxE over SNPs in `G`...
 ```

-A few notes on the parameters included: *TMLE_args_list: +
+A few notes on the parameters included:

+- `TMLE_args_list`:

-`outcome_method`: Can supply one of the following: `"glmnet"`,
+  - `outcome_method`: Can supply one of the following: `"glmnet"`,
-`"glmnet_int"`, `"gesso"`, `"SL"` for the outcome model specification.
+    `"glmnet_int"`, `"gesso"`, `"SL"` for the outcome model
-The first three models are penalized regression models, where `"glmnet"`
+    specification.
+The first three models are penalized regression
-corresponds to a main effect glmnet model, `"glmnet_int"` a
+    models, where `"glmnet"` corresponds to a main effect glmnet model,
-non-hierarchical interaction model that includes all main effects for
+    `"glmnet_int"` a non-hierarchical interaction model that includes
-adjusting variables, along with interactions between exposure `E` and
+    all main effects for adjusting variables, along with interactions
-all adjusting covariates, and `"gesso"` computes the hierarchical lasso
+    between exposure `E` and all adjusting covariates, and `"gesso"`
-GxE model described in Zemlianskaia et al 2022.
-“SL” corresponds to
+    computes the hierarchical lasso GxE model described in Zemlianskaia
+    et al 2022.
+“SL” corresponds to using SuperLearning, where the
-using SuperLearning, where the SuperLearner can be configured through
+    SuperLearner can be configured through the `outcome_SL.library` and
-the `outcome_SL.library` and `outcome_SL.cvControl` options. +
+    `outcome_SL.cvControl` options.
-`nfolds_cv_Q_init`: Controls the number of cross validation folds for
+  - `nfolds_cv_Q_init`: Controls the number of cross validation folds
-the CV-TMLE in the initial outcome model. + `nfolds_cv_glmnet_outcome`:
+    for the CV-TMLE in the initial outcome model.
-Controls the number of cross validation folds for fitting the outcome
+  - `nfolds_cv_glmnet_outcome`: Controls the number of cross validation
-model *IF\* the outcome model is not `SL`.
-If the outcome model is `SL`,
+    folds for fitting the outcome model *IF* the outcome model is not
+    `SL`.
+If the outcome model is `SL`, then the cross validation folds
-then the cross validation folds can be set in the `outcome_SL.cvControl`
+    can be set in the `outcome_SL.cvControl` parameter.
-parameter.
-+ `alpha_outcome`: Controls the `alpha` parameter in `glmnet`, which
+  - `alpha_outcome`: Controls the `alpha` parameter in `glmnet`, which
     corresponds to the mixing between the ridge and lasso penalties.

-\*`propensity_SL.library`: Defines the learners to use in the
+- `propensity_SL.library`: Defines the learners to use in the
   SuperLearner.
 Can see available learners using
   `SuperLearner::listWrappers()`

-\*`propensity_SL.cvControl`: Options to control the cross validation for
+- `propensity_SL.cvControl`: Options to control the cross validation for
   the propensity model (see `tlGxE` documentation).

 Lets look at the first column of the matrix returned from the `tlGxE`
 call.